SamanFekri/QouteOfDay/README.md

-### 📅 Sunday, 25 May, 2025
+### 📅 Monday, 26 May, 2025
 ------
 ### Events
 ------
-Here are some notable events that have historically taken place in the USA on May 25:
+Here are some notable events that have occurred in the USA on May 26:

-- **Ascension Day**: Though the date varies, it's often observed by Christian denominations as the fortieth day of Easter, commemorating the ascension of Jesus into heaven.
-It may lead to various church services across the country.
-- **National Wine Day**: Celebrated on May 25, this informal observance encourages wine enthusiasts to enjoy various types of wine while learning about wine culture and regions
+- **1896:** The first **Memorial Day** was observed in Waterloo, New York, honoring soldiers who died in the Civil War.
+- **1977:** The **first Star Wars movie** was released in theaters; it subsequently became a cultural phenomenon and spawned an entire franchise.
+- **2004:** The **official confirmation of the images of the Webb telescope** was celebrated, though the telescope itself wasn't launched
 ### Positive Qoute
 ------
-"🌟 Every day is a new opportunity to shine!
-Embrace the light within you and let it guide your journey. ✨💖"
+"Every day is a new chance to shine your light and spread kindness! ✨🌻💖"